 According to UNICEF, more than four million people still do not have access to safe drinking water in Cote D’Ivoire.
 This lack of adequate water quality in Cote D’Ivoire results in the deaths of children every single day from disease, and more are suffering through illness.

 The water crisis is controlling everything.
-Children are being denied the right to education, in lieu of spending their day’s water fetching.
-Almost 86 percent of women in Cote D’Ivoire are responsible for supplying water to their families, and those farmers that are able to work are not able to perform at very productive levels due to the commonplace of diseases and illnesses.
+Children are being denied the right to education, in lieu of spending their days water-fetching.
+Almost 86 percent of women in Cote D’Ivoire are responsible for supplying water to their families, and those farmers that are able to work are not managing to perform at very productive levels due to the commonplace of diseases and illnesses.

 In 2007, 1,170 village water pumps were either fully constructed or rehabilitated, which directly affected 700,000 people’s lives.
-Also, in 2007, 734 latrines (outhouses) were built in 150 villages, which is vital for sanitation improvements.
+In additon, 734 latrines (outhouses) were built in 150 villages, which is vital for sanitation improvements.

 UNICEF has laid out three main focus areas to further aid for water quality in Cote D’Ivoire: